A lot of times if you’ve been doing something for a while, you tend to take things for granted.

 Buying Stocks Online

 Now if you’re ready to start buying stocks and you feel comfortable doing this, you have a couple different areas online you can go to.
 The first place you can go is any discount broker.
-Think E*TRADE, Capital One ShareBuilder, TradeKing, and I’m sure there are countless others, but these places are good.
-One, they’re very, very inexpensive.
+Think Scottrade, E*TRADE, TradeKing, and I’m sure there are countless others, but these places are good.
+For starters, they’re very, very inexpensive.

 Definitely read all the fine print and rules before you engage in buying stock from an online discount broker.
-If it’s something, that you’re going to buying a few stocks here or there, that could be a viable option.
+If it’s something where you’re going to buy a few stocks here or there, that could be a viable option.

 Another option if you’re comfortable making the purchases online is to actually buy it through the company itself.
 One website that has a lot of arrangements with a lot of different companies is Computershare.